 The result is that it inhances the picture nicely.
 Each video input may require you to use the provided remote for best quality.
 The remote provides 3 Quick Viewing Modes: HiDef, Gaming, Full Pop, yet you have the capability to adjust in 5% increments.
 In my opinion the 5000S at 55% gives the picture an overall clearer picture with the best overall depth and realism.
 From my experience, on a 3D movie you need to lower the Darbee enhancement to 50%.
 Once again, with SD movies/TV turn the inhancement to 0%.
 It seem the “softness” of the picture shows best for your SD.

 – Generally offers a slight improvement on video quality and offers greater depth detail, especially when viewing static images and low-movement scenes like on screen dialogue

 – Very easy to set up and configure and calibrate to your own preferences

 – Expensive for what you get. $249 is simply not worth it IMHO.
 That being said, if you would like $70 off that price use the link here (special price of $179).

 Disclosure: I received the Darbeevision DVP-5000S in exchange for my honest review.
 The opinions expressed in my review are my own.
 No other compensation was given.

-Posted on June 3, 2016 7:42 am, in Product Review, Tech Talk and tagged CE Week, Darbeevision, Darbeevision DVP-5000S, getGeeked, HD, NYC, Product Review, tech, Video Processor.
+Posted on June 3, 2016 7:42 am, in Gadget Guru, The Tech Geek and tagged CE Week, Darbeevision, Darbeevision DVP-5000S, Gadget Guru, getGeeked, HD, NYC, tech, Video Processor.
 Bookmark the permalink.
 1 Comment.